mikr/RestartLessOften/README.md

 RestartLessOften tries to be minimally invasive.
 Because embedding an HTTP server in an app is way more complicated than emitting HTTP requests your Mac is the server-side and your app is the client.
 Your app downloads the configuration file as a plist and updates the global dictionary with the current parameter values.
 Immediately afterwards it starts the next request but the server is blocking the request until some parameter has changed.

-## Your main.m

-You probably know that before `applicationDidFinishLaunching:` is called a lot of your code has already run.
-To give all of your code a chance to run with the current `rloconfig.py` the first download is synchronous on the main-thread, all following requests are on a background thread.

 ## The configuration file